Wellness Clinic in Madison, AL

 At Madison Medical Associates, we are dedicated to providing every patient with a personalized treatment plan to allow for a speedy recovery so they can get back to their busy lives.
 Madison Medical Associates specializes in treating a wide range of pain management services including sports medicine, Platelet-Rich Plasma (PRP) Therapy, addiction treatment, and more!

 We do not just use one approach, but incorporate many treatment methods to provide effective care.
 Each patient is different, and each treatment plan will be as well.
-Our office is conveniently located in Madison, Alabama, just a short drive from Decatur and Huntsville.
+Our medical center is conveniently located in Madison, Alabama, just a short drive from Decatur and Huntsville.
 Learn more about the treatments we provide for chronic pain and call our office at (256) 325-1160 to schedule your appointment today.

 NEWS & EVENTS